s0ren/regnkinestik/video overblik.md

             __10:28__ Excercise: Gain tuning
             `GainTuningExercise.zip`
-            Download the simulation GUI attached below and unzip its content to the directory you wish to complete the exercise.
-Open MATLAB in that directory and type "runsim" in MATLAB Command Window to start the GUI. `GainTuningExercise.zip`
+            Download the simulation GUI attached "below" and unzip its content to the directory you wish to complete the exercise.
+            Open MATLAB in that directory and type `runsim` in MATLAB Command Window to start the GUI.

-            Part 1: Tuning the proportional gain K<sub>p</sub>
+            __Part 1:__ Tuning the proportional gain K<sub>p</sub>
-​
+            Given the derivative gain K<sub>v</sub> = 18, find the proportional gain K<sub>p</sub> value such that the rise time is less than 1s and overshoot is less than 5%.
+            Enter answer here [___]

-Given the derivative gain K_v = 18K
+            __Part 2:__ Tuning the derivative gain K<sub>v</sub>​
-v
-​	 =18, find the proportional gain K_pK
-p
-​	  value such that the rise time is less than 1s and overshoot is less than 5%.
+            Using the same simulation GUI from part 1, find the derivative gain K<sub>v</sub> such that the rise time is less than 1s and overshoot is less than 5% when the proportional gain K<sub>p</sub> is given as 100.

-Enter answer here
+            Enter answer here [___]

         * 03_design-considerations.mp4
             __3:37__ Excercise: Trust / Weight
+            Download the simulation GUI attached "below" and unzip its content to the directory you wish to complete the exercise.
+            Open MATLAB in that directory and type runsim in MATLAB Command Window to start the GUI.
             `ThrustWeightExercise.zip`

+            Given the maximum thrust of 11.77 N (1.2 Kgf) , what is the maximum mass (kg) such that the rise time is less than 1s?
+(Give an answer to 2 decimal places)
+            Enter answer here [___]

         * 04_design-considerations-continued.mp4
         * 05_agility-and-maneuverability.mp4
         * 06_component-selection.mp4